For reprint permissions please email us the name of the requested post/article along with the publication name.

 Robert Rolfe went on to become a magistrate judge in Iowa’s now-defunct Fifth Congressional District.

 Imogene Loy (Ransier) remarried and now lives in eastern Iowa.

 Jule Loy-Gray also remarried; she kept Loy’s name as part of her new surname.

 Doris Elaine Konecne, born November 18, 1934, was buried at Graceland Cemetery in Creston, Iowa.

-Detailed eyewitness reports concerning Ms. Konecne’s death were later submitted to state and federal officials, and a request has been made to disinter the victim’s body so a proper criminal investigation may be conducted.
+Detailed eyewitness reports concerning Ms. Konecne’s death were later submitted to state and federal officials, along with a request to disinter the decedent’s body so a proper criminal investigation could be conducted.
 No decision has yet been made.

 In 2015, Iowa Cold Cases partnered with the Iowa Newspaper Association (INA) for “Gone Cold: Exploring Iowa’s Unsolved Murders,” a year-long weekly project that launched in July and features some of the state’s most horrific cases that still possess an opportunity to be solved.
 More than 200 daily and weekly Iowa newspapers are participating in this statewide project.

 The papers began profiling Elaine’s case in October 2015, and as a result, two Iowa attorneys — each with his own current law practice — agreed to team up to work, pro bono, on Elaine’s unsolved homicide with hopes of seeing justice finally served.